Skip to main content

 Antique Amber Serving Bottle

-A wonderful Antique English Victorian 19th Century amber colored glass Serving Bottle.
+A wonderful Antique English Victorian 19th century amber colored glass Serving Bottle.
 It has a panel cut design and shaped sides and has its original spire stopper.
 Both the serving bottle and the stopper are a lovely dark shade of amber.
 This lovely 19th Century …

 View Item >